A strain is when a muscle becomes overstretched and tears. This painful injury is also called a "pulled muscle."

 When your pain has decreased enough, you can begin light stretching and light physical activity.
-Make sure your doctor knows.
+Make sure your provider knows.

 Slowly increase your physical activity, such as walking.
-Follow the exercises your doctor gave you.
+Follow the exercises your provider gave you.
 As your hamstring heals and gets stronger, you can add more stretches and exercises.

 Take care not to push yourself too hard or too fast.
 A hamstring strain can recur, or your hamstring may tear.

-Talk to your doctor before returning to work or any physical activity.
-Returning to normal activity too early can cause re-injury.
+Talk to your provider before returning to work or any physical activity.
+Returning to normal activity too early can cause reinjury.

-Follow up with your doctor 1 to 2 weeks after your injury.
-Based on your injury, your doctor may want to see you more than once during the healing process.
+Follow up with your provider 1 to 2 weeks after your injury.
+Based on your injury, your provider may want to see you more than once during the healing process.

-Vetter CS, Hoch AZ.
-Hamstrong strain.
-In: Frontera, WR, Silver JK, Rizzo TD Jr, eds.
+Cianca J, Mimbella P. Hamstring strain.
+In: Frontera WR, Silver JK, Rizzo TD Jr, eds.
 Essentials of Physical Medicine and Rehabilitation.
-2nd ed.
-Philadelphia, PA: Elsevier Saunders; 2008:chap 59.
+4th ed.
+Philadelphia, PA: Elsevier; 2019:chap 68.